newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 Contact list will be displayed from following URL and you can add new contact by clicking ``Add contact`` & add contact details (like phone number, name, description about contact, contact status) under logged in user's phonebook from phonebook list.
-From contact list, click on contact which you want to update.
+From the contact list, click on contact that you want to update.

 **URL**: